Biggest financial reforms ‘in a decade’ to bring risk-taking back into City

 Furthermore, the plans include cutting layers of red tape for businesses in the City.

-This will see the UK’s Financial Ombudsman Service – which settles complaints between consumers and businesses – watered down and simplified to address backlogs in the system.
+This will see the UK’s Financial Ombudsman Service – which settles complaints between consumers and businesses – modernised and simplified to help create a more predictable system and prevent consumer compensation being delayed.

 Get a free fractional share worth up to £100.